ga4gh/tool-registry-service-schemas/README.md

 What is the Tool Registry API Schema?
 -------------------------------------

 This is the home of the schema for the GA4GH Tool Registry API.
 The GA4GH Tool Registry API is a standard for listing and describing available tools (both stand-alone, Docker-based tools as well as workflows in CWL or WDL) in a given registry.
-This defines a minimal, common API describing tools that we proposal for support by multiple tool/workflow registries like [Dockstore](https://www.dockstore.org/), [BioContainers](https://biocontainers.pro), and [Agora](https://github.com/broadinstitute/agora) for the purposes of exchange, indexing, and searching.
+This defines a minimal, common API describing tools that we propose for support by multiple tool/workflow registries like [Dockstore](https://www.dockstore.org/), [BioContainers](https://biocontainers.pro), and [Agora](https://github.com/broadinstitute/agora) for the purposes of exchange, indexing, and searching.

 Our current proposal is to start with a read-only API due to potentially different views and approaches to registration/security.